Evaluating LLM-Based Regression Test Generation: Experimental Results

 We also evaluate an increase in temperature (i.e., the degree of confabulation).
-We expected that maximizing temperature would also lead to an increase in test case diversity.
-However, we find no significant changes in the effectiveness of \toolname when the temperature is increased.
+The score increased from \review{1.37} to \review{1.43} for bug-finding and \review{1.27} to \review{1.28} for bug-reproduction.
+This implies that maximizing temperature would also lead to an increase in test case diversity.

-\paragraph{Number of Iterations} We evaluate the impact on effectiveness if we increase the number of feedback iterations from five (5) to ten (10) and find a small positive impact only for bug-reproduction (from 1.35 to 1.56).
+\textbf{Number of feedback iterations}.
+We evaluate the impact on effectiveness if we increase the number of feedback iterations from five (5) to ten (10) and find small positive impact for bug-finding (from \review{1.37} to \review{1.43}) and bug-reproduction (from \review{1.27} to \review{1.33}).
 In every iteration, \toolname appends the execution feedback of the previous iteration from the Execution Analyser to the synthesized prompt (Fig.~\ref{fig:prompt0}).
-We expect an increased number of iterations may positively impact on the effectiveness.

-After increasing the number of iterations, two cases (2) turned from reaching to bug-triggering.
-Three cases (3) turned from failing to reach to output-changing.
-One case (1) turned from reaching to output-changing.
-Probably due to randomness, one case (1) turned from reaching to failing to reach.
-For the bug-finding scenario, we find no significant impact on \toolname's effectiveness.
-Overall, there may be some benefit of increasing the number of feedback iterations at the cost of execution time.
+After increasing the number of iterations, one case (1) turned from failing to reaching; two cases (2) turned from reaching to bug-triggering; one case (1) turned from output-changing to bug-triggering; Overall, we see the greatest change into the bug-triggering category when number of iterations is increased, at the cost of execution time.